-- 44. Branch Management: Branch management and other senior staff of the RCB shall have responsibility for implementation of the approved policies, procedures and strategies; monitoring of adherence to the provisions of the policies, procedures and strategies; and provision of feedback to Key Management Personnel on the suitability or otherwise of the general and specific controls in the various policies and procedures manuals. - 45.
-Operational Staff: RCB operational staff have responsibility to comply with policies and procedures for mitigating risks in their respective work schedules; provision of feedback on the effectiveness and practicality of existing controls; and offering suggestions for improving overall RCB risk management process. - 46.
-Internal Audit: Each RCB shall have internal audit as part of its internal controls as outlined in the Section 59 of the Banks and Specialised Depsoit-Taking Institutions Act, (Act 930)3.
+- 42. Key Management: The Key Management Personnel team of the RCB shall have responsibility for designing the system for risk management, development of policies, procedures and strategies for Board approval; and assign responsibilities for the implementation of various components of the risk management system, policies, procedures and strategies.
+Key Management Personnel shall further ensure that RCB employs individuals with the appropriate competencies for their roles and are given continuous and relevant training to perform their assigned duties; ensure individuals are assigned clear duties and the magnitude of risk in the duties is adequately addressed; maintain open communication that allows managers and staff to identify and report emerging risks; and ensure reasonable segregation of duties as well as appropriate supervisory controls are implemented in the RCB. - 43.
+Branch Management: Branch management and other senior staff of the RCB shall have responsibility for implementation of the approved policies, procedures and strategies; monitoring of adherence to the provisions of the policies, procedures and strategies; and provision of feedback to Key Management Personnel on the suitability or otherwise of the general and specific controls in the various policies and procedures manuals. - 44.
+Operational Staff: RCB operational staff have responsibility to comply with policies and procedures for mitigating risks in their respective work schedules; provision of feedback on the effectiveness and practicality of existing controls; and offering suggestions for improving overall RCB risk management process. - 45.
+Internal Audit: Each RCB shall have internal audit as part of its internal controls as outlined in the Section 59 of the Banks and Specialised Deposit-taking Institutions Act, (Act 930)3.
 Internal audit shall have the responsibility to review efficiency and effectiveness of risk management in the operations of the RCB, make recommendations and report to the Board.
 Internal audit shall specifically verify and report on compliance with approved policies and procedures as well as the identification of uncontrolled risks.
 The findings and recommendations from the internal audit function shall serve as input for identifying new risks and strengthening of controls.